 NS1 supports two integrations with Datadog: inbound (from Datadog to NS1; for monitoring) and outbound (from NS1 to Datadog; for reporting).
-This article describes the inbound integration: NS1 pulls information from the Datadog platform, so most of the resource management takes place within NS1.
+This article describes the inbound integration: NS1 pulls information from the Datadog platform, so most resource management occurs within NS1.
 Alternatively, you can configure NS1 as an outbound data source in which Datadog pulls information from the NS1 platform.

 1. When logged in to your Datadog account, click Integrations in the left-side navigation.
 Search for the Webhooks integration and install it.

 2. Within the Webhooks integration menu, select the Configuration tab.
 Scroll down and select the New button (highlighted with a red border in the screenshot below) to add a new Webhook.

 Fill out the subsequent fields while considering the following: